meckert/mongoQueryInspector/README.md

 $node app.js
 ```

-If a query is detected that is not using an index, a log entry will be added to the log file you specified in the configuration.
+If a query is detected that is not using an index, a log entry is written to console and to the log file you specified in the configuration.